True Detective season 1: Filming

-Initially, True Detective first season was due to shoot in Arkansas, but Pizzolatto later chose to film in Louisiana to take advantage of state tax incentives and the area's distinctive landscape: "There's a contradictory nature to the place and a sort of sinister quality underneath it all ... everything lives under layers of concealment.
+HBO chose to film in Louisiana over Pizzolatto's original preference for Arkansas, as the state offered transferrable tax credits to subsidize the cost of production for all eligible shoots.
+Pizzolatto was also compelled by the industrial setting as a storytelling device: "There's a contradictory nature to the place and a sort of sinister quality underneath it all ... everything lives under layers of concealment.
 The woods are thick and dark and impenetrable.
 On the other hand you have the beauty of it all from a distance."

 Principal photography took three months (between 100 and 110 days), from January to June 2013, with approximately five minutes of film shot per day.
 Production staff constructed various set pieces, among them a scorched chapel, Joel Theriot's tent revival, and the Louisiana State Criminal Investigations Division offices, the last of which they built inside an abandoned light bulb warehouse near Elmwood.
-For the Dora Lange crime scene, the crew filmed exterior shots at a remote sugarcane field outside Erath which, because it was partially burned, inspired what DiGerlando called a "moody and atmospheric" backdrop for the corresponding interior scenes.
+For the Dora Lange crime scene, the crew filmed exterior shots at a remote sugarcane field which, because it was partially burned, inspired what DiGerlando called a "moody and atmospheric" backdrop for the corresponding interior scenes.

 The scene in which Cohle, taking Ginger hostage, escapes a housing complex amidst gunfire, was captured in Bridge City as a single six-minute tracking shot, a technique Fukunaga had employed in Sin Nombre (2009) and Jane Eyre (2011).
 Shot in seven takes, preparation for the scene was extensive and demanding: McConaughey trained with Mark Norby to master a fighting style for his character, and the nature of the shoot required a team of stunt coordinators, make-up artists, and special effects crew on hand during its entire course.
-Elsewhere, shooting took place at the old Kenner High School campus and nineteenth-century Fort Macomb, located outside New Orleans.
+Elsewhere, shooting took place at an unoccupied high school campus in Kenner and nineteenth-century Fort Macomb, located outside New Orleans.

-The entire season was shot on 35 mm film, which the production staff chose to achieve a certain texture, as well as a "nostalgic" quality.
+True Detective season one was shot on 35 mm film, which the production staff chose to achieve an authentic "nostalgic" quality.
 The season was filmed using a Panavision Millennium XL2 camera, and the choice of lens corresponded to the period when a scene took place.
 Scenes set in 1995 and 2002 were captured with Panavision PVintage lenses, which produced a softer image because they were made of recycled, low-contrast glass.
 As these scenes were written as a reflection of Cohle and Hart's memory, production sought to make them as cinematic as possible, to reflect what Arkapaw called "the fragmentation of their lucid imaginations back through their past."
 To achieve this, they relied on wider lenses to exaggerate composition.
 The 2012 scenes were shot with Panavision Primo lenses: the visual palette in comparison was sharper and had much more contrast, lending a "modern, crisp feeling" to the images, and, according to Arkapaw, pulling "characters out from their environments to hopefully help audiences get inside their heads".